 To achieve this we will:

 - Provide a welcoming, supportive community where everyone is valued.

-- provide a high quality, meaningful education which encourages the development of the whole person
+- Provide a high quality, meaningful education which encourages the development of the whole person, inspired by the Notre Dame tradition.

-- promote a caring environment, working together for the benefit of the individual and the wider community
+- Work together for the benefit of each person as well as the wider community.

 Equality and Diversity

 Notre Dame Catholic Sixth Form College is committed to equality of opportunity.
 We recognise the value of diversity within the whole College, and that people with different backgrounds, attitudes and experiences bring fresh ideas and perceptions to the College and enrich all our lives.
 The College will treat all individuals with respect and dignity and seek to provide a positive environment free from discrimination, harassment or victimization.

 At Notre Dame you will be encouraged to aim high, achieve well, and fulfil your potential.
 All our efforts are designed to support your success.
 We are pleased to be rated as an ‘Outstanding’ College by Ofsted but more importantly we are proud of the outstanding progress each of our students make.
 Ofsted described Notre Dame as a College ‘where students feel safe and happy, are motivated to do well, and achieve high standards.’